chrisryan91/PremierLeagueTable/README.md

 - I ran into bugs whenever I tried to validate code.
 I would use a While loop in a function and break it at the wrong point.
 I could continue at the wrong point.
 This kept on happened whenever I tried to validate an input and ask for the input again.
 This was the case for the table function, all_matches function and menu functions.
 I used Stack Overflow to resolve these issues.
 I sometimes created separate functions to validate an input such as creating the validate_integer_input function.

+- - A bug I noticed just before deployment occurs when using the validate_input function to validate if an input is a positive integer.
+I needed to validate if the user wanted to quit rather than continue inputting results.
+I ran into a bug where if the users input was 'quit' or a negative number, the loop was exited and the end_of_season function ran.

 #### Remaining Bugs

-- A bug I noticed just before deployment occurs when using the validate_input
+I think I resolved all remaining bugs.

 ### Validator Testing